envris/digital-trade-handbook/culture-values/index.md

 Our culture is a set of values and norms we believe contribute to what we can achieve, and describes how we can achieve it together.

+We prioritise building the foundation of a complete experience.
+On that foundation we will deliver more complex user journeys.

+Our guide rails:
+* **Focus on user needs** even over internal requirements.
+* **Prioritise direct user value** even over generic capabilities.
+* **Deliver smaller, quicker increments** even over larger, complex releases.
+* **Make longer-term product and tech decisions** even over short-term fixes.

 ## Our values

 - [Inclusivity and accessibility](#inclusivity-accessibility)